DependableSystemsLab/ThingsJS/lib/engine/README.md

 # engine

-This module contains objects that enable a ThingsJS application to interact with user-provided code at runtime.
-It uses `pubsub` to communicate with other nodes.
+This module contains the core objects used to interact with user-provided code at runtime.
+It uses `Pubsub` to communicate with other nodes.

 ## Dependencies

-* `../pubsub`
+* `Pubsub` - located in `lib/pubsub/Pubsub.js`
+    * `Code` uses the Pubsub mechanism to pause the instrumented user code
     * `CodeEngine` uses the Pubsub network to issue and receive commands
-    * `Code` uses the Pubsub mechanism to pause the instrumented user code
-    * The instrumented user code uses the Pubsub mechanism to receive "snapshot" command from the `Code` object
+    * The instrumented user code uses the pub/sub mechanism to receive "snapshot" command from the `Code` object

 ## Modules

-1. `Code.js` - module for manipulating user code
+1. `Code.js` - module for manipulating user code (this is the bare minimum required for making user code "migration-enabled")
 2. `CodeEngine.js` - module for running different `Code` instances, runs on an IoT node
 3. `Dispatcher.js` - module for managing a system of `CodeEngine` nodes by sending commands via Pubsub
 4. `Scope.js` - object that is injected into the instrumented user code to capture the internal runtime scope.